-Note: This was intended to be more lighthearted, but it became more introspective and whiny while I was writing it.
+Note: This was intended to be more lighthearted, but it became more introspective and whiny as I wrote it.
 I plan for this blog to be more humorous with some hints of scholarly value, this is merely a blip.

 My awkwardness is not to be exaggerated.
-I am abrasive and weird.
-I am smarter than most people but I have never mastered the tact of not bludgeoning people over the head with it.
-Despite my belief in my own superior intelligence I can never shake the feeling that all my friends hate me but are too polite to tell me to get the fuck out.
+I am frequently abrasive and weird.
+I can never shake the feeling that all my friends hate me but are too polite to tell me to get the fuck out.
 I gained one of my best friends because I was being a mean-spirited shit and provoked him to fight with me.
 It was 5th grade and the teacher made us stay in during recess for fighting.
 We put aside our differences while playing “educational” computer games and have been friends ever since.
 But we sat next to each other for most of the school year before that, we could have talked about our mutual interest in video games and football at any time.
 It was not until we were forced to play games together did we become friends.
 Sports overcome my social deficiencies in another way.
 There is something inherently honest about sports.
-One can not play a team sport with forming some sort of rapport with the other players.
-Sports give a group a common goal and, unless you have a useless dysfunctional team, teammates grow to know, if not like, each other.
+One cannot play a team sport with forming some sort of rapport with the other players on the team.
+Sports give a group a common goal and, unless you have a uselessly dysfunctional team, teammates grow to know, if not like, each other.
 Video games are a less inherently social activity, but my experiences with them make them one for me.

 Most of my cherished memories are from when I was younger.
 Because eventually even the equalizing frankness of games could not hold my quirks.
 I fashioned a persona for myself to insulate me from the honesty that games bring.
 I became jaded and cynical.
 But I still play games often, because somewhere there is are games that can cut through the cynicism and the jaded irony to the sincere joy that was my childhood and occasionally I find them.
 That is why I play video games.